A Network Watchtower for everyone

 Install the native sensor

 The current public installer supports macOS and Linux.
-Review the script before running it.
+Review the script before running it, and pass the enrollment code from the wizard as --enroll-code.

 curl -fsSL -o /tmp/vedetta-sensor-install.sh \